smokedlinq/aemediator/README.md

 ## Handling Events

 By default, MediatR will invoke each `INotificationHandler<T>` in a sequential manner.
 However, as of MediatR 12.0.0, you can now parallelize the notification with the `TaskWhenAllPublisher` strategy.
 For more information, see [pull request 838](https://github.com/jbogard/MediatR/pull/838).

-Regardless of the strategy you choose, keep in mind that handlers should be idempotent because any failures may require reprocessing of the event.
+Regardless of the notification strategy you choose, keep in mind that handlers should be idempotent because any failures may require reprocessing of the event.

 To handle `EventGridEvent` objects, implement `IEventGridEventHandler<T>`: